New Family Beginnings

 • How to address “parental alienation” >

-This type of therapy is different than other forms of therapy – it’s typically court-ordered or directed by a Parenting Consultant (PC), and those required to participate often have conflicting agendas.
+This type of service is different than other forms of therapy – it’s typically court-ordered or directed by a Parenting Consultant (PC), and those required to participate often have conflicting agendas.
 As a result, it requires a more directive and problem-solving type of approach to therapy than what people might expect.

 Some therapists providing reunification services use a “two person model” – which simply means that one therapist works with the parents and one therapist works with the child.
 I use a “one person model” – which means that I meet with the parents and I work with the child.
 This doesn’t mean the child can’t continue to work with a therapist already in place – in fact, I find it really helpful if the child has another source of support separate from the family therapy I provide.
 I will meet with each co-parent individually, each child individually, a child and parent together, the co-parents together, etc. – whichever combination I feel the individuals are ready for and will move our work forward toward the goal of repairing the family relationships.